-“Amun Ra,” “Atum Ra,” or maybe just “Ra.”
-The god that made sure the sun was rising, who would travel the underworld by boat, and who ruled over all other Egyptian gods is perhaps one of the oldest deities in human history.
+“Amun Ra,” “Atum Ra,” or maybe just “Ra” is the god who made sure the sun was rising, who would travel the underworld by boat, and who ruled over all other Egyptian gods.
+He is perhaps one of the oldest deities in human history.
 As the sun god, Ra was powerful and deadly, but he also protected the people of ancient Egypt from great harm.

-Is Re or Ra God of the Sun?
+Is Re or Ra the God of the Sun?

 Sometimes it is difficult to remember that the translations of gods’ names can come from different places.
 The Coptic translation of the Egyptian hieroglyphic is “Re,” while translations from Greek or Phoenician are “Ra.”
 Even today, some sources use “Amun Re” or “Atum Re” when referring to the merged gods.

-Ra has many epithets in ancient Egyptian art and mythology.
+Ra has many epithets in ancient Egyptian mythology and art.
 “The Renewer of the Earth,” “The Wind in the Souls,” “The Sacred Ram in the West,” “The Exalted One,” and “The Sole One” all appear in hieroglyphic labels and texts.

 Ra is sometimes known as “Horus of the Two Horizons” or as a composite deity known as “Ra Horakhty.”

 In Heliopolis (“The City of the Sun,” modern-day Cairo), there was a local god called “Atum.”
 He was known as the “King of the Gods” and “The Father of the Nine” (the Ennead).
 He was said to be a local version of the globally worshipped Ra and was often referred to as “Atum Ra” or “Ra Atum.”
 There is no evidence that Atum-Ra was worshipped outside of this city.
 Still, the city’s important connections to the Greek Empire meant that later historians put great significance on the god.